kderkba/ConvexOptimization-FindShortestPath/README.md

 ![alt text](https://github.com/kderkba/ConvexOptimization/blob/main/obstacles.png)

-Observe the behavior when we add obstacles
+We observe the behavior when we add obstacles